 I completed an AB at Harvard University in 2017, with a joint concentration in Philosophy and African & African American Studies and a secondary field in Computer Science.
 On the way to this degree I also completed coursework and research in statistics and signal processing.

-From 2017 to 2019 I enjoyed a professional career as a data scientist and data engineer at Civis Analytics.
+Before graduate school I enjoyed a professional career as a data scientist and data engineer.
 I did a lot of computer programming during this time, and continue to program as a hobbyist as well as for personal productivity.
 I’m particularly interested right now in scientific computing (including probabilistic programming), document formatting and typesetting, and programming language design.

 Outside of philosophy, I love music and enjoy being outdoors.